jctillman/js-ml-workshop/readme.md

 ### Reinforcement Learning -- Terminology

 As stated, agent and environment interact over a series of discrete times steps.
-These are usually denominated by a lower-case 't'.
+These steps are usually denominated by a lower-case 't'.

 In each time step during the episode, the agent receives some representation of the environment's _state_.
 This is usually indexed by the time-step that the agent recieves it, and so is called s<sub>t</sub>.
 On the basis of this state, the agent selects an _action_ which is similarly denominated as a<sub>t</sub>.
 One time step later, the agent recives a new state s<sub>t+1</sub> with reward r<sub>t+1</sub>; it decides to perform action a<sub>t+1</sub>, and so on.

 There are a few constraints placed on these variables.
 The reward is always a single real number.
 The goal of the agent, of course, is to maximize the reward received over time, not the reward recieved in any particular time-step.
-Machine learning agents therefore will try to create a _value function_ that help it estimate the cumulative reward that will follow any particular state, or any particular action in any particular state, and thereby helps it choose actions likely to result in great reward over time.
+Machine learning agents therefore will try to create a _value function_ that help them estimate the cumulative reward that will follow any particular state, or any particular action in any particular state, and thereby help them choose actions likely to result in great reward over time.

 Another assumption many algorithms make is that there are a finite number of states.
 In cases where the raw state is defined by real numbers, of course, there could easily be an infinite number of states--there is room for infinite real numbers between 0 and 1.
-So in many cases the state is made discrete by rounding each number defining it to the nearest integer, or tenth of an integer or whatever is suitable fo the application at hand.
+So in many cases the state is made discrete (and potentially finite) by rounding each number defining it to the nearest integer, or tenth of an integer or whatever is suitable fo the application at hand.
 This is something that you'll do in the exercise.

 Here's an example of a reinforcement agent.
 Suppose our agent were a program meant to handle elevators in a building.
 The state could be an array, some of whose values are 1 or 0 depending on whether particular up / down buttons are pressed, and some of whose values indicate the current elevation and speeds of each elevator.
 The action selected by the agent could be lifting, lowering, or opening any elevator.
 The reward would be some kind of signal inversely related to the time between button-depression and door-opening at each building floor: it would be higher the shorter this period was.
 The agent would then aim to maximize the reward over time by lifting, lowering, or opening the elevators to minimize wait-time.

 ### Markov Property

-Let me talk about state for a bit.
+Let me talk about state for a bit more.

 A state signal, s<sub>t</sub>, is said to satisfy the "Markov Property" when it compactly summarizes all relevant information from past states in the environment.